Wheel Drag: The Problem

-Cause: Judging the amount of drag by rotating the tire/wheel assembly by hand is not always an accurate method of determining wheel drag
+Many mechanics judge the amount of drag by rotating the tire/wheel assembly by hand, which is not always an accurate method of determining drag.

-Solution: When diagnosing the cause of a wheel drag check it is important to be able to accurately determine if the results of a test step impacted the amount of wheel drag.
-Some drag conditions result in only a slight drag being created making diagnosis more difficult.
+When diagnosing the cause of a drag check, it is essential to accurately determine if the results of a test step impacted the amount of drag.
+Some drag conditions result in only a slight drag, making diagnosis more difficult.

 1. Duplicate the drag condition

 2. Adjust the torque wrench to a midway setting such as 30 (Figure 53.1)

 3. Position a wheel stud to the three o’clock position as shown in Figure 53.2